vanhalt/shoe-store/SOLUTION.md

 ### Notes

-- The `docker-compose` file contains a redis service
+- The `docker-compose` file contains a redis and postgresql
 - The `Gemfile` contains:
 "faye-websocket"
 "redis"
 "foreman"
+"faraday'

 #### issues